Closed Consultation: Proposal to control zuranolone under the Controlled Drugs and Substances Act

 Controlling zuranolone under the CDSA would increase oversight and help minimize the chances of this drug being misused or diverted to the illegal market.

-Who is the focus of this consultation
+Who was the focus of this consultation

-We are looking for comments from:
+We asked for comments from:

 - Industry and industry associations